alonalmog82/nomad/website/source/docs/upgrade/upgrade-specific.html.md

 In order to enable all [Autopilot](/guides/cluster/autopilot.html) features, all servers in a Nomad cluster must be running with Raft protocol version 3 or later.

+### Client APIs Unavailable on Older Nodes

+Because Nomad 0.8 uses a new RPC mechanism to route node-specific APIs like [`nomad fs`](/docs/commands/fs.html) through servers to the node, 0.8 CLIs are incompatible using these commands on clients older than 0.8.

+To access these commands on older clients either continue to use a pre-0.8 version of the CLI, or upgrade all clients to 0.8.

 ## Nomad 0.6.0

 ### Default `advertise` address changes